Everything you need to know...

 - A mock ward environment

 Take a tour of the state-of-the-art facilities that enrich student learning in the Faculty of Health and Wellbeing.

 You need a first degree recognised in the UK at 2.1 or above in a science related subject including biology, biochemistry, biomedical science, chemistry, medical science and sport science.
-Applicants with a 2:2 degree classification will be assessed on an individual basis.
+Applicants with other degrees will be assessed on an individual basis.

 - Science at grade C or 4 or equivalents*